 School of Nursing

 As demand for health care services increases throughout the nation, nurses will take on greater responsibility in delivering care to patients and populations.
-Widener’s School of Nursing is meeting that challenge by preparing highly trained nurse leaders who are committed to community engagement and high-quality, safe, evidence-based, and culturally competent nursing practice to reduce disparities and improve outcomes of care.
+Widener’s School of Nursing is preparing nurses who are committed to community engagement and high-quality, safe, evidence-based, and culturally competent nursing practice to reduce disparities and improve outcomes of care.

 The School of Nursing offers bachelor’s, master’s, and doctoral degree programs to serve the needs of nurses at all stages of their careers: